-Welcome to Equality - Focus on Sport a 'shop window' full of information and news to support people working to deliver sport that is open and welcoming to everyone.
+Welcome to Equality - Focus on Sport a *volunteer supported 'shop window' full of information and news to support people working to deliver sport that is open and welcoming to everyone.

-This new website will support and complement the monthly Equality - Focus on Sport Newsletter (previously known as the Equality in Sport News for the editions 1- 99, renamed from the 100th edition).
+This new website will support and complement the monthly Equality - Focus on Sport Newsletter which from January 2015 is produced by a small team of volunteers.

 The website and newsletter welcome **input from people working in sport - we want you to share what you are doing to further develop equality delivery in sport.